 Ensuring the correct data and the right quantity of data is being delivered to your dashboard is key.
 An overcomplicated dashboard or several superfluous dashboards won’t run efficiently.
 Ideally, you don’t want your team of data engineers to be preoccupied with operating existing data pipelines.

 Factors.ai comes with a powerful attribution engine.
 With it, you can use, compare, and customize several single-touch and multi-touch attribution models.
 Factors attributes touch points across ad platforms, website events, and CRM.
-Factors also supports real-time reports and insights, a unified and customisable dashboard, and a wide range of data visualization under one roof.
+Factors also supports real-time reports and insights, a unified and customizable dashboard, and a wide range of data visualization under one roof.

 When you build an in-house marketing analytics and attribution solution, there is a need for continual maintenance to ensure operational efficiency.
 Especially the maintenance of integrations across your SDK, CRM, Ads platforms, API version updates, etc.